symbolicsoft/verifpal/README.md

 Verifpal comes with a Visual Studio Code extension that offers syntax highlighting, automatic formatting, live analysis, diagram visualizations and much more, allowing developers to obtain insights on their model as they are writing it.

 ## Verifpal is Experimental Software
 Verifpal is still highly experimental software.
 Using it in a classroom or learning environment is welcome, but it should not yet be relied upon for academic formal verification work.
-For that, check out ProVerif: https://proverif.inria.fr.
+For that, check out [ProVerif](https://proverif.inria.fr).

 ## Getting Started